projectsesame/sesame/design/routing-design.md

 ### Path Matching

-Matching requests off of the HTTP request path is a core component of Contour.
+Matching requests off of the HTTP request path is a core component of Sesame.
 Path matching allows for applications to respond to specific portions of the request space.
-The following sections will outline the different path matching styles that Contour will support in HTTPProxy/v1alpha1.
+The following sections will outline the different path matching styles that Sesame will support in HTTPProxy/v1alpha1.

 #### Path Prefix